Skip to content

 Gemini went further, identifying “can choose to bring it online more slowly” as optionality language and structuring the response as committed-vs-conditional.
 The best of the three.

-Claude flagged the CFO’s use of the word “underestimate” — when she said management had previously underestimated compute needs — as a subtle one-directional hedge.
+Claude flagged the CFO’s use of the word “underestimate”, when she said the company had continued to underestimate compute needs, as one-sided phrasing that points upward without making a real commitment.
 Its actual phrasing:

 "It gestures at an upward bias without actually committing to one, letting listeners infer a bullish trajectory while preserving management's ability to spend less if conditions change."